Why does a polygon scan head need Start-Of-Scan (SOS) detection? Where is the encoder?

 It is common practice in low power polygon scanner systems to use the working beam to trigger a Start-Of-Scan (SOS) detector.
 Polygon Scan Heads, used for material processing, employ high power and ultra-fast lasers.
 SOS detectors require a low power CW beam so SOS triggering becomes problematic with a high power or pulsing beam.
 The best solution is a separate low power laser out of plane from the working beam.

-Precision Laser Scanning offers a custom CW laser diode module designed specifically for Start-Of-Scan (SOS) trigger in high power and Ultrafast / USP polygon scan heads.
-The Precision SOS Laser Diode Module has a tight 0.7 mm spot so there is no need for manual focusing or external focusing optics.
+Precision Laser Scanning offers a custom CW laser diode module designed specifically for Start-Of-Scan (SOS) trigger in polygon scan heads.
+The Precision mini-SOS Laser Diode Module has very narrow divergence so there is no need for manual focusing or external focusing optics.
 The beam is visible red and eye safe which makes for easy scan head alignment.
-The Precision SOS Laser Diode Module is only 8 mm in diameter and 30 mm long.
-The compact size allows easy integration into a Polygon Scan Head.
-The SOS laser in high power and ultra-fast polygon scan heads will be used out of plane from the working beam so the working beam does not cross the SOS detector.
+The new Precision mini-SOS Laser Diode Module is only 5 mm in diameter and 12 mm long.
+The compact size allows easy integration into a compact Polygon Scan Head or an AV LIDAR.
+The SOS laser is typically used out of plane from the working beam to avoid interference.
 By using a red SOS laser when the working beam is IR, Green or UV makes it easier to filter out interference from the bright working beam.

 PRECISION SOS DETECTOR™